benbrown/starterkit/readme.md

 This will cause the module to be installed in node_modules/ and update the package.json file.

+## Customizing Gruntfile.js

+You'll want to customize some of the specifics of Gruntfile.js, such as:

+* Specific files to watch or copy
+* Specific libraries to include in the minified libs.js
+* Any additional steps required to build
+* Running tests

 ## What's in this starter kit?

 ### The dev folder